mspanwar21/BestBuy/README.md

 ## Final Note

-Deploy your updated container image using your Kubernetes `aps-all-in-one.yaml` configuration to complete integration of `order-service` with Azure Service Bus.
+Deploy your updated container image using your Kubernetes `all-in-one.yaml` configuration to complete integration of `order-service` with Azure Service Bus.

+## Limitations / Additional Notes

+Unfortunately, I was not able to successfully run the `order-service` using Azure Service Bus due to integration issues and local testing limitations.
+As a backup, I created an `all-in-one.yaml` file intended to consolidate the services and simplify deployment.
+However, this file was not used in the final implementation, as the primary focus was to demonstrate functionality using RabbitMQ for message brokering.

 ## Used Architecture Diagram